Silicon Valley debate on self-driving cars: do you need a map?

 “The map-based approach allows you to drive accurately in a controlled environment, where you know that things don’t change much,” said Dirk Langer, the chief technology officer of ASCar, which makes sensors for autonomous vehicles.

-Google said its self-driving cars collect information about changing road conditions, which is used to regularly update the maps.

-Gated retirement communities and college campuses would be ideal environments for cars that rely on 3D maps, said Langer, arguing that for broader uses sensors are more important than 3D maps.
+Gated retirement communities and college campuses would be examples, he said, arguing that for broader uses sensors are more important than 3D maps.
 Cars might be able to pilot themselves without using 3D maps in specially designated lanes on streets and highways, said John Absmeier, the global business director of autonomous driving for auto supplier Delphi Automotive Plc.

 But advances in sensor technology are also needed for cars to truly become autonomous.
 Carnegie Mellon's Cadillac required some sensors mounted on street lights to make its 2013 journey to the airport.